JuliaDynamics/DynamicalSystems.jl/docs/src/index.md

 4. [Entropy and Attractor Dimension estimation](entropies).
 6. [Attractor reconstruction, embedding and all that jazz](nlts).
 6. [Entropy/Attractor dimension/Lyapunov exponents for *numerical data*](nlts/#numerical-lyapunov-estimation).

-7. Numeric Computation of Kolmogorov-Sinai entropy.
+The following methods are currently "wanted features", that will be implemented soon:

-8. Definition of chaos, by Ott.
+* Numeric Computation of Kolmogorov-Sinai entropy.
-9. GALI method for estimating chaotic behavior, TBA.
+* Definition of chaos, by Ott.
-1. Finding unstable periodic orbits of any period of Discrete maps, TBA.
+* GALI method for estimating chaotic behavior, TBA.
-8. Suggest or Contribute more stuff! (see [Contributor Guide](contributors_guide)).
+* Finding unstable periodic orbits of any period of Discrete maps, TBA.